salrashid123/signer/README.md

 where private keys as embedded inside `Trusted Platform Module (TPM)`

-Basically, you will get a `crypto.Signer` interface where the private keys are saved on those platform.
+Basically, you will get a [crypto.Signer](https://pkg.go.dev/crypto#Signer) interface for the private key..

-Use the signer to create a TLS session, sign CA/CSRs, generate signed url or just sign anything.
+Use the signer to create a TLS session, sign CA/CSRs, or just sign anything.

 For example, you can use this to sign data or to generate certificates/csr or for mTLS.